Bachelor's/Accelerated Master's Programs

 Notification and Registration:

-- If your Bachelor's/Accelerated Master’s application is approved, a notice of approval will be sent to you via the admissions web portal.
-You will be notified via e-mail when a decision has been rendered.
+- If your Bachelor's/Accelerated Master’s application is approved, we will send you a notice of approval via the admissions web portal.
+You will be notified via e-mail when a decision has been made.
 The name of your graduate advisor will be provided in this correspondence.

 - Please note that approval of specific courses on the application does not guarantee a specific course section will be open or offered at the time of registration.

-- Approval for the Bachelor's/Accelerated Master’s program only guarantees admission to a degree program at a later date IF the student maintains the required GPA and follows all of the Transition to Graduate Status admission instructions listed below.
+- Approval for the Bachelor's/Accelerated Master’s program only guarantees admission to a degree program IF the student maintains the required GPA and follows all of the Transition to Graduate Status admission instructions listed below.

 Transition to Graduate Status: